A Message from Allegany County Public Schools

 - Online learning officially begins this Monday, April 6, 2020.
 Parents and students need to log onto the appropriate platform on Monday to view all of a student’s classes.
 If a class is missing, please email the teacher or call the ACPS IT Community Help Desk.

 - For online learning, teachers will release lessons on a weekly basis.
+Teachers have the discretion to release lessons for the entire week or to release the lessons daily.
 Student submissions will be due each Sunday by midnight.
 Students are encouraged to work on the lessons each day.

 - Also, please continue to review the ACPS crisis management website, https://www.acpsmd.org/Page/3146, for information and updates.